Archive for the 'Friends' Category

 Though it was a bit rushed — only stayed one night — it was fun.
 There was beer, and lots of walking around downtown Charleston.
 They have some beautiful historic buildings there, and there was lots of wind by the coast.
 I love me some wind.
 I also watched Lock, Stock, and Two Smoking Barrels for the first time ever.
 Guy Ritchie films remind me of Ravel’s Bolero.
 They start out slow, and then eventually build to a fever pitch where blood is flying, things are exploding, and baby Jesus is running around twirling his umbilical cord like a lasso and crying out, “Yippee kayay, motherfucker!!!” as he ropes in triple-cunted undead hookers.

 Anyway, here are a few pics from the trip.
-Apparently the new Wordpress 2.5 “gallery” feature doesn’t work so well for me, so I’ll have to do this manually….
+Apparently the new WordPress 2.5 “gallery” feature doesn’t work so well for me, so I’ll have to do this manually….

 St. Patty’s Media